inaka/serpents/README.md

-EventType | The type of event is indicated by uchar Direction | The direction, in the same format as in the client update Action Turn      | Notifies the user that the server has executed a turn
+EventType | The type of event is indicated by uchar Direction | The direction, in the same format as in the client update Action Turn      | Notifies the user that the server has executed a turn Cells     | A list of cells expressed as a diff